yuvalshul/NYK/README.md

 ## Overview

-This Python-based AntiVirus for Flash Drives is a lightweight yet effective tool designed to enhance the security of flash drives by scanning for and removing potential threats.
+This Python-based Anti-Virus for Flash Drives is a lightweight yet effective tool designed to enhance the security of flash drives by scanning for and removing potential threats.
 The project uses platform-specific methods to detect flash drives and provides a simple user interface for scanning and handling threats.

 ## Features